What is neighbourhood planning?

 The first formal step in the neighbourhood planning process is the submission of an application to the local planning authority by a parish council or town council for the designation of a neighbourhood area.

-Five areas have now been designated by the council - Binfield Parish Neighbourhood Area, Bracknell Town Neighbourhood Area, Warfield Neighbourhood Area, Winkfield Parish Neighbourhood Area and Sandhurst Town Neighbourhood Area.
+Six areas have now been designated by the council - Binfield Parish Neighbourhood Area, Bracknell Town Neighbourhood Area, Warfield Neighbourhood Area, Winkfield Parish Neighbourhood Area, Crowthorne Neighbourhood Area and Sandhurst Town Neighbourhood Area.

 Further information is available on the relevant neighbourhood area pages: